bpucker/GenomeAssembly/README.md

 	--qualcut STR   Upper quality cutoff (phred) [40]
 ```

-`--in` specifies a BAM file containing folder.
+`--in` specifies a FASTQ input file that will be analyzed.
+The file should be gzip compressed.

+`--in_dir` specifies a FASTQ file containing input folder.
+Each (gzip compressed) FASTQ file in the folder will be analyzed.
+Supported file extensions: .fq, .fastq, .fq.gzip, fq.gz, fastq.gzip, .FQ, .FASTQ, .FQ.GZIP, .FASTQ.GZIP, .FQ.GZ, and .FASTQ.GZ.

 ## Assembly statistics calculation